interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ## 1.4 Make Panels Available Online

-Next, we need to store all panels on a public webspace for our software to find them.
-If you do not have your own server, greate a public and free [GitHub](https://github.com) repository.
+Next, we need to store all panels on a public web space for our software to find them.
+If you do not have your own server, create a public and free [GitHub](https://github.com) repository.
 Then, upload all your panels, which should look like so:

 ![](getstarted/panels/files.png)